 - Since they require running an actual web browser side by side, the testing process is very slow.

 - The ultimate benefit of such tests is that they deliver testing results very close to the actual user experience feedback for the application.

-End to end tests offer a more expansive coverage of the areas related to the user experience of a software product.
+End to end tests offers more expansive coverage of the areas related to the user experience of a software product.
 They cover each and every aspect ranging from business logic, the interactions with various components, integration of device and platform features, unit test performance, and corner cases.